corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 ## Personal Invite Factory

-This [contract](../contracts/PersonalInviteFactory.sol) can be used to:
+This [contract](../contracts/PrivateOfferFactory.sol) can be used to:

-1. Calculate the future address of a PersonalInvite
+1. Calculate the future address of a PrivateOffer
-2. Deploy the PersonalInvite to this address
+2. Deploy the PrivateOffer to this address

 ## Continuous Fundraising / Starting on open round